gemechutaye/gemechutaye.github.io/_pages/about.md

 I'm currently in my senior year of undergraduate studying Computer Science and Engineering at Jain University in Bengaluru, India.
 I was fortunate to have the opportunity to study abroad and receive a fully-funded undergraduate program in India.

-<font color="SteelBlue">Research Interests:</font> Centers on Natural Language Processing (NLP), (esp. with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP), Machine Learning, Deep Learning, Reinforcement Learning, Information Retrival.
+<font color="SteelBlue">Research Interests:</font>Centers on Natural Language Processing (NLP), (esp. with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP), Machine Learning, Deep Learning, Reinforcement Learning, Information Retrival.

 <b>Currently I am looking for a thesis-based Master's program in Computer Science with a concentration in Natural Language Processing, Artificial Intelligence, or Machine Learning for fall 2024.<b>

-Research Experiance
+<h2>  Research Experiance </h2>
 ======

 I have actively contributed to two research papers.
 In the first paper, my team and I reviewed different class scheduling systems based on Artificial Intelligence.
 Our goal was to improve and optimize the current scheduling process in higher education.
 I had the opportunity to present this paper at a conference, and it will be indexed in IEEE by January.